-You must complete the online entry form online entry form and submit your entry online.
+You must complete the online entry form.
 The entry form will have a space provided for the direct URL of the web page, article, or online piece to be judged.
-You need to make sure that this URL is a static link and will not change from the time that you submit the entry to the time that the item is judged during summer 2013.
+Make sure that this URL is a static link and will not change from the time that you submit the entry to the time that the item is judged during summer 2013.

 4. When is the deadline to submit entries?

-The contest ends July 19, 2013.
-All entries must be uploaded to the competition website no later than 5pm (EST) on July 19, 2013.
+The contest ends July 26, 2013.
+All entries must be uploaded to the competition website no later than midnight on July 26, 2013.

 5. How many entries may I submit?